 From the book Natural Causes: An Epidemic of Wellness, the Certainty of Dying, and Killing Ourselves to Live Longer, Copyright © 2018 by Barbara Ehrenreich, published by Hachette Book Group.

-This article appears in the September/October 2018 issue of The Saturday Evening Post.
+This is an excerpt from an an article that appears in the September/October 2018 issue of The Saturday Evening Post.
 Subscribe to the magazine for more art, inspiring stories, fiction, humor, and features from our archives.